runadock/docs/docs/DevelopersGuide.md

 #### Delete a container

-To delete a container you can use the following curl command:
+To delete a container you can use the following cURL command:

 		curl -X DELETE -H "X-Authorization: ${API_USER}:${API_TOKEN}" -H "Content-Type: application/json" https://runadock.io/api/v1/container/<ID of the container to be deleted>

 #### Description of all containers

-To list all containers including the terminated containers use the following curl command:
+To list all containers including the terminated containers use the following cURL command:

 		curl -X GET -H "X-Authorization: ${API_USER}:${API_TOKEN}" -H "Content-Type: application/json" https://runadock.io/api/v1/container?all=true

 The parameter "all" is set to false per default.
-Calling the curl command without  the "all"-parameter you will get the running container only.
+Calling the cURL command without the "all"-parameter you will get the running container only.

 #### Description of a specific container